GetOlympus/olympus-dionysos-field-select/README.md

 ## Release History

+0.0.11
+- New Olympus components compatibility
+- Change repository to be a part of Dionysos fields

-* 0.0.10
+0.0.10
-- [x] FIX: remove twig dependency from composer
+- FIX: remove twig dependency from composer

-* 0.0.9
+0.0.9
-- [x] FIX: remove zeus-core dependency from composer
+- FIX: remove zeus-core dependency from composer

-* 0.0.8
-- [x] ADD: new version compatible with Zeus-Core latest version

 ## Authors and Copyright